 The Office of Disability Services seeks to provide accommodations for students with disabilities through advocating, educating, and coordinating resources to ensure equal accessibility of all programs, services, and activities to supplement the academic and spiritual mission of Arkansas Baptist College.

-Consistent with the ADA and Section 504, the policy of Arkansas Baptist College (ABC) is that no qualified individual with a disability may be discriminated against on the basis of his or her disability.
-Qualified individuals with disabilities are encouraged to seek admission to the college, and applicants are actively recruited for employment.
-ARKANSAS BAPTIST COLLEGE (ABC) is making affirmative efforts to accommodate qualified individuals with disabilities.
+Consistent with the ADA and Section 504, the policy of Arkansas Baptist College is that no qualified individual with a disability may be discriminated against on the basis of his or her disability.
+Individuals with disabilities are encouraged to seek admission to the college, and applicants are actively recruited for employment.
+Arkansas Baptist College is making affirmative efforts to accommodate qualified individuals with disabilities.
 Such efforts include elimination of physical barriers and the provision of individual accommodation.
 Our goal at the College is to promote institutional programs and employment practices that are accessible to all individuals with disabilities.